-No person or committee at a so-called higher level has authority or control over the decisions that affect the church's long-term success.
-The phone never will ring at the pastor's house - with the conference president's voice on the other end - announcing it is time to move on.
-Or the youth pastor's salary is being discontinued.
-Or the committee voted to disallow the purchase of that coveted real estate.14
+No person or committee at a higher level has authority over the decisions that affect the church's long-term success.
+The phone will never ring at the pastor's house announcing it is time to move on, or the youth pastor's salary is being discontinued, or the conference committee voted to disallow the purchase of that coveted real estate.